Team-BHP > Travelogues

 I had been to Yuksom in Oct 2016 for Goechala trek.
 But I couldn't explore it much at that time.
 Before the start of the trek, I was under immense pressure as it was a difficult trek.
 While coming back only thing in our mind was enjoying the success with Chang (local millet beverage).
 But I would definitely love to go back to Yuksom & Pelling with family.

-VaibhaoT is online now (1) Thanks
+VaibhaoT is offline (1) Thanks

 Old 17th July 2018, 07:26 #14